mindsdb/mindsdb-docs-old/mindsdb-docs/docs/scout/Introduction.md

 ## Start Scout

+You don't need to install anything to run Scout.
 Starting the MindsDB server will automatically run Scout on your default browser.
-To do that run:
+To do start mindsdb:

 ```
  python3 -m mindsdb